-In order to generate additional returns, the Manager has entered into a written securities lending agreement (a "Securities Lending Agreement") on behalf of the Fund with the Custodian, as agent for the Fund, to administer any securities lending transaction for the Fund.
+In order to generate additional returns, the Manager has entered into the Securities Lending Agreement with the Agents to administer any securities lending transaction for the Fund.

-The Manager manages the risks associated with securities lending by requiring the Custodian, pursuant to the Securities Lending Agreement, to:
+The Manager manages the risks associated with securities lending by requiring the Agents, pursuant to the Securities Lending Agreement, to:

 - a) Enter into securities lending, repurchase or reverse purchase transactions with reputable and wellestablished Canadian and foreign brokers, dealers and institutions ("counterparties"); - b) Maintain internal controls, procedures and records including a list of approved counterparties based on generally accepted creditworthiness standards, transaction and credit limits for each counterparty and collateral diversification standards; - c) Establish daily the market value of both the securities loaned by the Fund under a securities lending transaction or sold by the Fund under a repurchase transaction and the cash or collateral held by the Fund.
-If on any day the market value of the cash or collateral is less than 102% of the market value of the borrowed or sold securities, the Custodian will request that the counterparty provide additional cash or collateral to the Fund to make up the shortfall; - d) Ensure that no more than 50% of the Total Assets of the Fund are out on loan at one time; and - e) Ensure that the collateral to be delivered to the Fund is one or more of cash, qualified securities or securities immediately convertible into, or exchangeable for, securities of the same issuer, class or type, and same term, if applicable, as the securities being loaned by the Fund.
+If on any day the market value of the cash or collateral is less than 102% of the market value of the borrowed or sold securities, the Agents will request that the counterparty provide additional cash or collateral to the Fund to make up the shortfall; - d) Ensure that no more than 50% of the Net Asset Value of the Fund is out on loan at one time; - e) Ensure that the collateral to be delivered to the Fund is one or more of cash, qualified securities or securities immediately convertible into, or exchangeable for, securities of the same issuer, class or type, and same term, if applicable, as the securities being loaned by the Fund; and